rust-lang/book/nostarch/chapter05.md

 confusing because we have to index into the parts of the tuple:

 <!-- I will change this to use wingdings instead of repeating this code once
-we're in libreoffice /Carol -->
+we’re in libreoffice /Carol -->

 ```rust,ignore
 dimensions.0 * dimensions.1